top of page

 • Purchase a tongue scraper.
 (I bought mine from my local health food store, and you can also get it on Amazon: I use drTung’s Stainless Steel Tongue Scraper.)

 • Repeat this for up to six or more (if needed) rounds.
 I typically do five to seven total gentle scrapes.
-Rinse the tongue scraper of residue after every round.
+Rinse the tongue scraper of residue after every round and store it in a container or cloth bag.

 Oiling Your Gums